 “In these systems, naturally occurring microorganisms from sewage attach to the surface of an anode and degrade the waste in the sewage, in a device that is something like a battery.
 The waste decomposes, eventually leaving protons that migrate to the cathode, combine with electrons and generate hydrogen.”

-In addition to producing hydrogen, this process also cleans the water, so, ideally, treatment plants could be developed to cheep viagra uk take in sewage and where to get levitra cheap send out hydrogen fuel and clean water.
+In addition to cheep viagra uk producing hydrogen, this process also cleans the only for you levitra overnight water, so, ideally, treatment plants could be developed to take in sewage and send out hydrogen fuel and clean water.
 Imagine sewage becoming a valuable resource.
 The system can also be adapted to generate electricity directly instead of producing hydrogen.